 But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

-Excluding France and Spain, Andorra’s neighbours, the UK is one of the leading sources of visitors to Andorra.
-Over 150,000 Brits make the trek every year, but many visitors also come from other countries and connect through Heathrow or stay over in London before completing the trip.
+Excluding France and Spain, Andorra’s neighbors, the UK is one of the leading sources of visitors to Andorra.
+Over 150,000 Brits make the trek every year, but many visitors also come from other countries outside Europe and connect through Heathrow or stay over in London before completing the trip.

 Here you’ll find a comprehensive guide — including everything from rail links to road routes — to making your London to Andorra journey as stress-free as possible.

 Keep in mind that Andorra is a very small country that manages to welcome well over 2 million tourists per year despite having a population of just over 70,000.
 This is a world-leading 33.5 tourists per resident.

 Obviously, it’s easy enough to get to Andorra.